zostay/FormValidator-Tiny/README.md

 keys and the values have no documented definition.
 If you want to see what they are, you must the read the code, but there's no guarantee that the internal representation of this variable will stay the same in future releases.

+# SEE ALSO

+[Validate::Tiny](https://metacpan.org/pod/Validate::Tiny) is very similar to this module in purpose and goals, but with a different API.

 # AUTHOR